How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 The key to a sustainable in-app purchases model is to motivate customers to make repeat purchases.
 One way to achieve this is to keep your prices as low as possible.

-A purchase of less than a dollar is insignificant by itself, and most users don’t mind spending a little amount every few days or weeks.
+A purchase of less than a dollar is insignificant by itself, and most users don’t mind spending a small amount every few days or weeks.

 You can also introduce time-limited offers to persuade more users to buy.
-Leveraging consumers’ fear of missing out is a powerful app monetization strategy for free apps and even other apps.
+Leveraging consumers’ fear of missing out is a powerful app monetization strategy for free apps and even other types of digital products.

 Example